ericgassel/VolleyComps-2.0/backend/src/README.md

 ### POST /write/:spreadsheetId/:sheet/edit

-This endpoint allows you to edit single cell values by specifying which rows you want to edit, the column to make changes to, and the value to upload.
+This endpoint allows you to edit single cell values by specifying which rows you want to edit, the column(s) to make changes to, and the value to upload.

-Please follow the following format, where the row filtering is in "toedit", and the column to edit and value are provided in "newvalue".
+Please follow the following format, where the row filtering is in "toedit", and the column(s) to edit and values are provided in the array "newvalue".

 "var" is the column you want to edit, and "value" is the actual value you want to upload.